ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 Of course, everyone is different and what feels comfortable for one person may not feel good at all to another.

 Although these are highly comfortable for people with flat feet, they are mainly more comfortable for everyday wear.
-If you have flat feet and plan on working out, you are going to need more support than Yeezys can provide.
+If you have flat feet and plan on working out in them, you may want more support than Yeezys can provide.

 With the right level of support, your foot will not overpronate.
-Overpronation occurs when your feet turn too far inward.
+Overpronation occurs when your feet turn too far inward and give you the flat feet effect.
 Overpronation can cause pain and limit your ability to run long distances or work out for too long.

 The Bottom Line

 There is a lot of hype surrounding Yeezys.
-Since they first came out in 2015, everyone has seemed to want a pair.
-With so much hype, can this sneaker line be taken seriously?
+Since they first came out in 2015, everyone has seemed to want a pair, which is completely understandable.

-Yeezys are not marketed as a fitness shoe, though you will see the likes of Kim Kardashian and many others working out in them.
+Yeezys are not marketed as a fitness shoe, though you will see many celebrities working out in them.

 As Yeezys have come down some in price and are more readily available than when they first launched, people are being seen more and more wearing them in the gym.
 It is no longer considered a crime against humanity to wear them.